 Exclusions and Limitations:

-Borrowers should be aware of the policy’s exclusions and limitations.
-Some policies may not cover pre-existing medical conditions, certain types of employment, or events occurring within the waiting period.
+Prospective borrowers should be aware of the riders to the coverage.
+Some policies don’t cover pre-existing health conditions, certain types of occupation or events that happen within the waiting period.

 Cost and Premiums: